brenmcnamara/Portfolio/README.md

 - [Cue](https://cue.app/) - Apr 2019 - Mar 2020

-  - Worked on the [Cue iOS Application](https://apps.apple.com/us/app/cue-social-calendar/id1377803825), which is a Social Calendar Product making it easier for people to plan, discover, and manage their social lives.
+  - Worked on the [Cue iOS Application](https://apps.apple.com/us/app/cue-social-calendar/id1377803825), which is a Social Calendar Product making it easier for people to plan with their friends, discover events, and manage their social lives.
   - Used Swift Programming Language.
 The App was built using a custom GRPC-based state management layer with UI built on Native Components and [LayoutKit](https://github.com/linkedin/LayoutKit).
-  - Delivered quick feature iterations, pixel-perfect design specs implementations, and fast, buttery-smooth iOS experiences.
+  - Delivered quick feature iterations, pixel-perfect design specs implementations, and fast, smooth iOS experiences.

 - [Oculus](https://www.oculus.com/?locale=en_US) - Aug 2017 - Nov 2018